eklem/norch-vue/README.md

 # norch-vuejs-app
 Vue.js frontend to the search engine norch/search-index.
 An easy way to get started with norch and test your dataset without much coding.
 (Will be without any coding at a later point in time)

-## Test it right away on Codepen.io
+## Try it right away on Codepen.io
 [norch-vuejs-app@codepen.io](http://codepen.io/eklem/pen/YNyrMo)

 ## Install